stackbit-projects/artchang-9f6ea/about.md

       relativeUrl: true
 layout: page
 ---
-I am a developer and photographer, founder of [Priime](https://priime.com) and currently working as the VP of Product for [Sunshine Health Studios Inc](https://itrackbites.com).
+I am a developer and photographer, CEO/founder of [Priime](https://priime.com) (backed by Y Combinator / Sherpalo / Initialized Captail / +) and currently working as the VP of Product for [Sunshine Health Studios Inc](https://itrackbites.com).

+I also work as a commercial photographer and producer, working with various brands and clients in auto, fashion, fitness, and technology.

 I love to merge my passion for visual art and computer science together to create new products that make something people love, better.
-On this site, you will see a combination of my photography portfolio, projects I'm working on in the tech world, and ramblings about what I have learned.

 I've always said

 > Community is as important as product.
 Can't have one without the other.
 They are symbiotic.
 Every company needs to focus on and love both.